INFJ Male Bio: Adulthood (Age 29 – Now)

 Of course, money needs to be made, people have families to support, society needs to function, I get all that.

-However, personally I must find another way in de midst of all that.
+However, personally I must find another way in the midst of all that.
 My highly sensitive person traits demand another mode of being.

 Time is Running Out